 28. Fruit chat

-Chop down some fruits of your choice, mix them together in a bowl, squeeze some lemon and sprinkle some salt and chat masala, and your fruit chat is right before you.
-Preparing healthy snacks is the easiest task, and what you get in return is all the nutrients your body always wanted.
+Chop down some fruits of your choice, mix them together in a bowl.
+Squeeze some lemon and sprinkle some salt and chat masala, and your fruit chat is right before you.
+Creating healthy snacks requires minimal efforts, and you receive all the nutrients your body needs.

 29. Hummus and falafel

-The yummy sound you resisted while reading this tells the whole story, Falafel is made from chickpeas, they are the most loved vegan snacks, the herbs and spices used to give them a unique flavor, falafels can be eaten as snacks or side dishes or even with sandwiches, you can use hummus as a perfect dip for enjoying your falafel.
+The yummy sound you resisted while reading this tells the whole story, Falafel is made from chickpeas.
+They are the most popular vegan snacks, and the herbs and spices used in them give falafel a distinct flavour.
+You can eat falafels as snacks, sides, or even sandwiches, and you can serve them with hummus as a dip.

 30. Sprouts salad

-Sprouts salad can be taken as breakfast or as an evening snack.
+You can eat sprouts salad for breakfast or as an evening snack.
 They are famous for being protein-rich and dense in nutrients.
 All you need to do is boil them, add some spices to a bowl and mix well.
 Squeeze a lemon and your sprouts are ready to eat.
-You can add onions, tomatoes, and other veggies as well.
+Also, you can add onions, tomatoes, and other veggies to it as well.

 “Let food be thy medicine and medicine be thy food.”
-Hippocrates quoted this centuries ago but the relevance it holds is unquestionable, choosing healthy lifestyle comes with a lot of challenges, it can be hard sometimes to plan healthy and vegan meals, we have tried to help you by enlisting thirty meals which are healthy, nutritious and tasty too.
+Hippocrates quoted this centuries ago but the relevance it holds is unquestionable.
+Choosing healthy lifestyle comes with a lot of challenges, it can be hard sometimes to plan healthy and vegan meals.
+We have tried to help you by enlisting 30 healthy meal plan which are nutritious and tasty too.
 We hope this comes handy while planning your meals and choosing health over anything else.